Audio:

 Thanks to Hans Seegers

-and Manuel Garcia Jara for information and scans.
+and Manuel García Jara for information and scans.

 "Subterranean Homesick Blues"

-- 7" mono EP, CBS EP 6096 (France), May 1965:
+- 7" mono EP, CBS EP 6096 (France), May 1965 (two variants):

-CBS EP 6096 (France) - front scan by Manfred Endtner |
+CBS EP 6096 (France) - detail of rear, scan by Manfred Endtner (both

 "Subterranean Homesick Blues" - 7" mono EP, CBS 6193 (Portugal), 1965: